-Our Hacienda Sonora El Churro Honey-Natural Microlot is a blend of 50-50 natural processed and black-honey processed coffee from Hacienda Sonora in Costa Rica’s Central Valley.
-Named for the universally loved churro doughnut stick, this unique blended process microlot has been created to maximize cup potential with results that can be reproduced time and again each season.
+Our Hacienda Sonora El Churro Microlot is a blend of 50-50 natural processed and black-honey processed coffee from Hacienda Sonora in Costa Rica’s Central Valley.
+Named for the universally loved churro doughnut stick, this unique blended process exclusive to the El Churro Microlot has been created to maximize cup potential with results that can be reproduced time and time again each season.

 Going back to its roots over a century ago, Hacienda Sonora has remained connected to the specialty scene as a leader in innovative processing and mixed planting of coffee varieties.
 The current owners, Alberto and Diego Guardia have been in charge since the 70’s together managing all of Sonora’s 197 acres, keeping each variety strictly separated as individualized growing plots.
 For father and son, it’s common practice to keep everything portioned and easily identifiable until the moment of its export in Grainpro parcels.
 Sonora is made up of 20% trees and forest, 5% roads, and 75% coffee trees.
 Incredibly, nearly 50 acres of Sonora is entirely forest reserve!
 They generate their own energy, and are able to provide their own irrigation using a river that flows through the property as their water source.